failsafe-lib/failsafe.dev/retry.md

 ## Failure Handling

-A [RetryPolicy] can be configured to handle only [certain results or failures][failure-handling], in combination with any of the configuration described above:
+A [RetryPolicy] can be configured to handle only [certain results or exceptions][failure-handling], in combination with any of the configuration described above:

 ```java
 builder